roger-castaldo/MQContract/Abstractions/Readme.md

 | Q | The type of message to send for the query |
 | R | The type of message to expect back for the response |

-<a name='M-MQContract-Interfaces-IContractConnection-SubscribeAsync``1-System-Func{MQContract-Interfaces-IRecievedMessage{``0},System-Threading-Tasks-ValueTask},System-Action{System-Exception},System-String,System-String,System-Boolean,System-Boolean,MQContract-Interfaces-Service-IServiceChannelOptions,System-Threading-CancellationToken-'></a>
+<a name='M-MQContract-Interfaces-IContractConnection-SubscribeAsync``1-System-Func{MQContract-Interfaces-IRecievedMessage{``0},System-Threading-Tasks-ValueTask},System-Action{System-Exception},System-String,System-String,System-Boolean,MQContract-Interfaces-Service-IServiceChannelOptions,System-Threading-CancellationToken-'></a>
-### SubscribeAsync\`\`1(messageRecieved,errorRecieved,channel,group,ignoreMessageHeader,synchronous,options,cancellationToken) `method`
+### SubscribeAsync\`\`1(messageRecieved,errorRecieved,channel,group,ignoreMessageHeader,options,cancellationToken) `method`

 ##### Summary

-Called to create a subscription into the underlying service Pub/Sub style
+Called to create a subscription into the underlying service Pub/Sub style and have the messages processed asynchronously

 ##### Returns